"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "It's not the way it seems.
 He loves me."

-"He has a strange way of showing it," he said.
+"He doesn't act like it," he said.
 Then, "What are you going to do?"

 "I'm going to give him a second chance.
 But there are going to be rules.
 If he breaks them, I'll leave him."
 She stood.
 "Thank you," she said.
 "I'm going home now."